Are language models rational? The case of coherence norms and belief revision: Belief in language models

 This sense of ``grounding'' the model in the world via perception is a different sense of ``grounding'' the internal states in the world for them to be representational states at all.
 The latter sense concerns whether the internal states properly represent the world at all.
 The former sense concerns making the internal representational states responsive to perceptual input.
 We simply grant here that the internal states of the models can be representational.
-This issue clearly deserves further discussion, but even if we grant that the model has internal representational states, that does not resolve the issue presently at hand, namely whether these states are aiming at the truth and thus might be beliefs.
+This issue clearly deserves further discussion\footnote{For more on `grounding' in the sense of determining representational content and the significance of RLHF for it, see \cite{mollo2025vectorgroundingproblem}.} but even if we grant that the model has internal representational states that does not resolve the issue presently at hand, namely whether these states are aiming at the truth and thus might be beliefs.
 Proper perceptual grounding can assure this.

 The aim of having truthful representations can also be built in from the beginning.
-For a model that is simply pre-trained on some text, we argued that its internal states do not thereby acquire truth as their standard of correctness.
+For a model that is simply pretrained on some text, we argued that its internal states do not thereby acquire truth as their standard of correctness.
 But if the model is trained on text that is especially selected for being truthful, then one could argue that the internal representational states have the function of being truthful and thus can be beliefs.
 Here it would not be enough that the training data consists largely of true text.
 This might be so by accident, with no effect on the overall function of the internal states.
 But if the training data consists of true text by design, if being trained on true text is part of the purpose of the model, then it is arguable that part of the purpose of the internal states is to be truthful, and thus that they can be beliefs.
 The issue is one about the standards of correctness of these internal states, which concerns what they are supposed to do or what their function is, not merely what they happen to do in fortunate circumstances.
-Thus the difference between being trained on text that is selected for being truthful and being trained on text that happens to be true matters.
+Thus, the difference between being trained on text that is selected for being truthful and being trained on text that happens to be true matters.
 It is the function of the states and what they are supposed to do that makes the difference.